lehtoneo/Mazesolver/documentation/project_definition.md

 #### Space

-The goal for space complexity is O(V), where V is the total number of edges.
+The goal for space complexity is O(E), where E is the total number of edges.

 ### Tremaux's